pabloprf/PORTALS-tutorial/docs/source/tglf_capabilities.rst

 Read results from external TGLF run
 -----------------------------------

-When TGLF has been run in a folder `tglf/` outside of the PORTALS framework, one can also use PORTALS to look at the ouput results as follows:
+When TGLF has been run in a folder ``folder_tglf_already_run`` outside of the PORTALS framework, one can also use PORTALS to look at the ouput results as follows:

 .. code-block:: python

     tglf = TGLFmodule.TGLF()

-    tglf.read( folder            = 'tglf/',
+    tglf.read( folder            = folder_tglf_already_run,
-               input_profilesLoc = '/path/to/file.gacode',
+               input_profilesLoc = inputgacode_file,
                NoSuffixesRho     = 0.5 )

-Note that one needs to provide the `input.gacode` file that was used to generate the TGLF input file, as well as the `rho` location.
+Note that one needs to provide the *input.gacode* file that was used to generate the TGLF input file, as well as the rho location (as ``NoSuffixesRho``).
 This is because the TGLF files by themselves do not contain information about the normalization, thus one needs more information to build useful output quantities like heat fluxes in real units.

 Now, one can plot all TGLF results: